RSS

 Phil Steinmeyer shows off an early build of Railroad Tycoon II at the 1998 E3 trade show.
 PopTop’s little booth was all but blotted out and drowned out by a colossus next door devoted to Space Bunnies Must Die!, a schlocky and deafening melange of everything trendy in gaming at the time.
 In the end, though, Railroad Tycoon II won “Best Strategy Game” at the show and has aged like fine wine, while Space Bunnies has aged like milk.

 First released in North America in November of 1998, Railroad Tycoon II was later translated into German, French, Spanish, and Portuguese for the European market, and, even more far-sightedly, into Chinese, Japanese, and Korean to cover the fast-growing consumer economies of East Asia.
-Combined with a Mac port, a Linux port(!), and a reasonably credible port to the Sony PlayStation console in 1999, all of this outreach delivered worldwide sales that may have exceeded 1.5 million copies.
+Combined with a Mac port, a Linux port(!), and reasonably credible ports to the Sony PlayStation and Sega Dreamcast consoles, all of this outreach delivered worldwide sales that may have exceeded 1.5 million copies.

 In light of this, it’s remarkable how under-remembered and under-sung Railroad Tycoon II is today.
 To be sure, you can still buy a “Platinum edition” of the game at the usual digital storefronts.
-Yet it keeps a weirdly low profile for a title that in its heyday was the second most successful “builder”-style game ever, trailing only the perennially popular SimCity.
+Yet it keeps a weirdly low profile for a title that at the turn of the millennium was the third most successful “builder”-style game ever, trailing only the perennially popular SimCity and Rollercoaster Tycoon, a game by Chris Sawyer of Transport Tycoon fame that was released five months after Railroad Tycoon II.

-In this reviewer’s opinion, it was a sparkling creative success as well as a commercial one, making it all the more deserving of remembrance.
+In this reviewer’s opinion, Railroad Tycoon II was a sparkling creative success as well as a commercial one, making it all the more deserving of remembrance.
 We’ve seen a fair number of train games built on similar premises in the years since 1998, but I don’t know that we’ve ever seen a comprehensively better one.

 If you haven’t played a “traffic simulator” like this before, the first thing to understand about Railroad Tycoon II is that it’s an extremely abstract simulation, where each trip you see on the screen stands in for hundreds if not thousands of ones that you don’t see.
 In the opening scenario of the campaign, which begins at the dawn of American railroading in 1830, it will take your little engine that could more than a year to drag two wagons full of passengers from Baltimore to Washington, D.C.
 The real first locomotives were slow, but they weren’t that slow.